 Most of us sit a lot during the day.
 I sit on my 45-minute drive to work, sit at work, then sit again on my commute home.
 That is a lot of sitting.
 Sitting is tough on people with back problems.
 One thing that I do during the day is varying my posture as much as possible.

 I make sure that I get up from my chair frequently throughout the day.
 I do have a sit-stand desk in my cubicle, so I can stand up whenever I need to and get off my butt.
-Check out my post best sit-stand workstation 2018 if you are interested in using one of these fantastic options at work.
+Check out this post about the best sit-stand workstations if you are interested in using one of these fantastic options at work.
 I love my sit-stand desk and it is just one more tool to help me vary my posture throughout the day.

 In my opinion, it is not good to stand all day, nor is it good to sit all day.
 That is why alternating positions is the best option.
 When I sit too much, my hip flexors get tight and so do my hamstrings.
 So, by standing throughout the day, I am able to help relieve some of this tension that has built up in my hips.